2026-02-22

 - WebAssembly for in-browser, zero-trust verification

-- Git refs as a decentralized, tamper-evident storage layer
+- Git refs as a tamper-evident storage layer you clone, push, and pull like any repository

 Try It